Investing

 Common Mistakes

 - Chasing hot tips: By the time you hear about a "must-buy" stock on WhatsApp, the smart money has already bought and is looking to sell.
+You're the exit liquidity.

 - Ignoring fees: A 2% annual fee vs a 0.3% fee doesn't sound like much, but over 30 years it can cost you millions in lost compound growth.
+Millions.
+Check your fees.

 - Panic selling during crashes: Markets crash.
 It's normal.
 The JSE, S&P 500, and global markets have recovered from every crash in history.
 Selling during a crash locks in your losses.

 - Not starting because "it's not enough": R500/month invested consistently will grow to a meaningful amount over time.
 The worst amount to invest is zero.
+Stop waiting for the "right time" or "enough money."
+There's no such thing.

 Where to Start Today